 - Incorrect card details

-The card holder’s name, card number, expiration date, or some other information is not accurate
+The cardholder’s name, card number, expiration date, or some other information is inaccurate.

 - Status of the card